Thallium(I) sulfate: Environmental presence

+The majority of anthropogenic thallium emission is as thallium sulfate dust.

+Thallium(I) sulfate inhibits the growth of plants by preventing germination.

 Toxicity

 Thallium(I) sulfate is soluble in water and its toxic effects are derived from the thallium(I) cation.
 The mean lethal dose of thallium(I) sulfate for an adult is about 1 gram.
 Since thallium(I) sulfate is a simple powder with indistinctive properties, it can easily be mistaken for more innocuous chemicals.
 It can enter the body by ingestion, inhalation, or through contact with the skin.
 The thallium(I) cation is very similar to potassium and sodium cations, which are essential for life.
 After the thallium ion enters the cell, many of the processes that transport potassium and sodium are disrupted.
 Due to its poisonous nature, many western countries have banned the use of thallium(I) sulfate in products for home use and many companies have also stopped using this compound.

 A dosage in excess of 500 mg is reported as fatal.
 Thallium(I) sulfate, after entering the body, concentrates itself in the kidneys, liver, brain, and other tissues in the body.